-Dr. Schwartz (Ph.D, Wayne State University) joined the department in the fall of 2014.
+Professor James S.J.
+Schwartz Schwartz (Ph.D, Wayne State University) is an Assistant Professor of Philosophy.
 He is author of The Value of Science in Space Exploration (Oxford University Press, 2020) and editor of The Ethcis of Space Exploration (Springer, 2016).
 He actively pursues an interdisciplinary project on the philosophy and ethics of space exploration, which has points of contact with ethics, political philosophy, philosophy of science, science policy and law, and space science.
 Here his work has centered on four major projects:

 - To articulate and defend the intrinsic and instrumental value of the knowledge and understanding we derive from space science.